 While baking the cake, make the Jello, but NOT according to the directions on the box.
 To make Jello for a Jello poke cake, use half the water amount recommended on the Jello package.

-This will create a firmer Jello that will set up well in the cake without making it too wet.
-This proportion of water to Jello will soak into the cake while still maintaining its structure.
+This will create a firmer Jello that sets up well in the cake without making it too wet.
+This water-to-Jello ratio will soak into the cake while still maintaining its structure.

 Use a 3-ounce package of Jello, mixed with just 1 cup of boiling water, and stir until completely dissolved.
 Do not add any more water.
 Let it cool at room temperature while the cake bakes.